AI Website BuildersDorikDorikDurableDurableMixoMixoUseArticleUseArticleEmergentEmergentLovableLovableRunableRunableCarrdCarrd AI Website Builders

 Custom internal tools with compliance requirements.

 Needs to deliver custom internal tools — dashboards, data management systems, workflow automators — to clients with compliance requirements.
-Emergent's SOC 2 certification means the infrastructure layer is enterprise-deployable.
+Its SOC 2 certification means the infrastructure layer is enterprise-deployable.
 The GitHub export means the client owns the code.

 The Emergent Threshold

 Use Emergent when what you are building has real application logic — user accounts, data relationships, API integrations, role-based access, or any requirement that makes a website builder the wrong tool.
 If your project can be described as a website, use Dorik or Durable.
-If it has to be described as an application, use Emergent.
+If it has to be described as an application, use it.

 Anti-Persona — Do not use Emergent if: